I have dedicated most of my 34+ years of being a healer to the study, practice and teaching of Craniosacral Work.

 What is Visionary Craniosacral Work®?

 CS Work has its roots in the field of Osteopathy.
-The presence of subtle rhythms in the body was discovered by Dr. William Sutherland (1873-1954), an Osteopathic Physician over 100 years ago.
+In 1891 Andrew Taylor Still founded the first school of Osteopathy in Kirksville, Missouri.
+Dr. William Sutherland (1873-1954), a student of Dr. Still discovered the presence of subtle rhythms in the body.
 He discovered that cranial sutures were, in fact, designed to express small degrees of motion.
 He spent many years of research during which he demonstrated the existence of this motion and eventually concluded it is essentially produced by the body’s inherent life force, which he referred to as the “Breath of Life”.
 He went on to demonstrate that these movements are inextricably linked with mental and emotional health and that restriction of these movements corresponds to a reduction of the natural capacity to self-heal.

 Numerous schools and approaches to CS work have emerged over the years ranging from biodynamic, to visionary, to biomechanical, to energetic.
 Most approaches are rooted in the original work of Dr. William Sutherland.

-What does a Visionary Craniosacral Work®/Craniosacral Work session look like?
+What does a Craniosacral Work session look like?

-Craniosacral Work is focused around creating a safe space for the client, holding appropriate practitioner boundaries and using a very gentle touch.
-The client usually lies fully-clothed on a comfortable treatment table.
+There are several approaches to Craniosacral Work – Biodynamic, Visionary and biomechanical.
+I have studied and teach all 3 approaches.
+All are subtle and gentle and are focused around creating a safe space for the client.
+The client usually lies fully clothed on a comfortable treatment table.
 During a session, the practitioner makes contact by placing their hands lightly on the client’s body and “listens through the hands” to the body’s subtle rhythms and any patterns of inertia or congestion.
 Contact is made carefully so that the patient feels at ease with what is happening.
 The sessions are often quiet without a lot of conversation, but when appropriate the therapist and client will share their experiences or helpful insights.
+The use of guided meditation, breathwork, essential oils or other types of energy medicine may be integrated into the session for additional support.

 What does a Craniosacral Session feel like?